 - Acquisition of land and easements

-The county has advertised for consultant services and is proceeding on the following schedule:
+The county is proceeding on the following schedule:

 Project Design Phase I (June 2013 – January